New School Councillors for 2021

 All government schools in Victoria have a School Council.
 They are legally constituted bodies that are given powers to set the key directions of a school within state-wide guidelines.
 In doing this, a School Council is able to directly influence the quality of education that the school provides for its students.

 Parents on School Councils provide important viewpoints and have valuable skills that can help shape the direction of the school.
 Those parents who become active on a School Council find their involvement satisfying in itself and may also find that their children feel a greater sense of belonging/engagement.

 Each year, approximately half of the School council retires to allow new members to become involved.
-To this end, we are now formally calling for nominations for the 2018/2019 Williamstown North PS School Council.
 Membership on the council is for a period of two years and regular meetings are held every 2 – 3 weeks.

 The Role of School Council

 In Victoria, School Councils currently have a variety of roles.
 Willy North’s School Council‘s roles include:

 - determining the general educational policy of the school

 - developing the School Strategic Plan (a document that sets the 4 year direction for schools)